 Any unusual discharge, painful urination, genital itching, or bleeding not related to your menstrual cycle is also a reason to contact your doc.

-Several weeks or months after unprotected sex, the incident may feel like nothing more than a pothole in your rearview mirror, especially once pregnancy test results are in.
+Several weeks or months after you’ve had sex without using a condom or other barrier method, the incident may feel like nothing more than a pothole in your rearview mirror, especially once pregnancy test results are in.

 Unfortunately, you may not get the same quick answer about STIs.
 “People can have contact, get exposed to an STI, but not have it manifest,” Sasan says.

-If your tests are clean at your 2-week visit, going back a month later will confirm these results.
+If your tests show a negative result at your 2-week visit, going back a month later will confirm these results.
 And while you’re probably fine, it’s a good idea to get another check.